BearReact/imnext-js/docs/using-next-i18next.md

   > add appWithTranslation provider
 - in public/static/locales

+## Warning Namespace not find in page-level

-## Warning `You have not declared a namespacesRequired array on your page-level component: withI18nextTranslation(Error).
+`You have not declared a namespacesRequired array on your page level component: withI18nextTranslation(Error).
 This will cause all namespaces to be sent down to the client, possibly negatively impacting the performance of your app.
 For more info, see: https://github.com/isaachinman/next-i18next#4-declaring-namespace-dependencies`

-  > check `withTranslation(namespace)` namespace has in public/static/locales/{namespace}`
+> check `withTranslation([namespace])` namespace has in public/static/locales/{namespace}`

 ## Namespaces and withTranslation example
-- page level use:
+- Page Level use:
 ```js
   const PageName = ({t}) => <div>{t('example:title')}</div>;
   PageName.getInitialProps = async () => ({